Lipid raft: Enveloped virus

 Influenza viruses bind to the cellular receptor sialic acid, which links to glycoconjugate on the cell surface, to initiate endocytosis.
 After transportation into late endosomes, low-pH-dependent conformation changes of HA induces fusion, and viral ribonucleoprotein complexes (RNP) are released by proton influx of viral ion channel M2 proteins that requires binding with cholesterol.
 Semliki Forest virus (SFV) and Sindbis virus (SIN) require cholesterol and sphingolipids in target membrane lipid rafts for envelope glycoprotein-mediated membrane fusion and entry.
 Human T-lymphotropic virus Type I (HTLV-1) enter cells via glucose transporter 1 (GLUT-1).
 Ebola virus and Marburg virus use folate receptor-α (FRα), which is a GPI-anchored protein, as a cellular receptor.
 Hepatitis B virus recognizes human complement receptor type 2 (CR2, or known as CD21).
 Human herpesvirus 6 (HHV-6) binds to human CD46 on host cell surface.
 All these viral receptors are located in lipid rafts or would be relocated into lipid rafts after infection.

-Human Immunodeficiency virus (HIV), as a sexually-transmitted animal virus, must first penetrate a barrier of epithelial cells, who don't express CD4 and chemokine receptors, to establish a productive infection.
+Human Immunodeficiency virus (HIV), as a sexually transmitted animal virus, must first penetrate a barrier of epithelial cells, who do not express CD4 and chemokine receptors, to establish a productive infection.
 An alternative receptor for HIV-1 envelope glycoprotein on epithelial cells is glycosphingolipid galactosyl-ceramide (GalCer), which enriches at lipid raft.